-High IT Medium IT Low IT Performer Performer Performer 730 deploys per year x 32 deploys per year x 7 deploys per year x 7.5% change fail rate x 38% change fail rate x 23% change fail rate x 1⁄2 hour MTTR x 4 hours MTTR x 24 hours MTTR8 x \$500,000/hr outage cost \$500,000/hr outage cost \$500,000/hr outage cost = \$13.7M Downtime = \$24.3M Downtime = \$19.7M Downtime Cost per Year Cost per Year Cost per Year = \$18.75K Downtime = \$760K Downtime = \$2.8M Downtime Cost per Deployment Cost per Deployment Cost per Deployment
+Elite IT High IT Medium IT Low IT

+performers performers performers performers

+730 deploys per 209 deploys per 32 deploys per 7 deploys per

+year x year x year x year x

+7.5% change fail rate x 7.5% change fail rate x 7.5% change fail rate x 53% change fail rate x

+1⁄2 hour MTTR x 4 hour MTTR x 8 hours MTTR x 120 hours MTTR x

+\$500,000/hr outage cost \$500,000/hr outage cost \$500,000/hr outage cost \$500,000/hr outage cost

+= \$13.7M = \$31.4M = \$9.6M = \$222.6M

+downtime cost per year

+= \$18.8K = \$150K = \$300K = \$31.8M

+downtime cost per downtime cost per downtime cost per downtime cost per

+deployment deployment deployment deployment

-According to our model, High Performers have somewhat lower total downtime costs than Low Performers, but much lower per-deployment costs.
-In reality, these numbers should be lower, since High Performers will typically architect systems so that outages will be localized rather than systemic, and will result in service degradations rather than completely taking systems down.
+According to our model, it is clear that Low Performers incur the highest downtime costs both per year and per deployment.
+High performers have higher downtime cost per year compared to Medium performers, likely due to the High performers deploying nearly six times more than Medium performers and the subsequent costs they make incur to fix those changes.
+That being said, the model shows that High Performers have a lower spend per-deployment than Medium Performers.
+In reality, these numbers should be lower, since Elite and High Performers will typically architect systems so that outages will be localized rather than systemic, and will result in service degradations rather than completely taking systems down.
 These important architectural characteristics substantially reduce the business impacts-and costs-of downtime.
 The solution to decreasing downtime costs is not to decrease deployment frequency but to decrease change failure rates, reduce MTTR, build resiliency into the system, and contain failures so that the system gracefully degrades rather than leading to cascading, global outages.
 The hidden costs of not deploying frequently include the lack of feedback from customers, a factor that gives the best companies the edge as they experiment, adjust, and continue to win in the market.
-Note that all downtime costs saved represent a return to the business; we categorize them as such in our calculations moving forward.
+Note that all down-time costs saved represent a return to the business; we categorize them as such in our calculations moving forward.